loyjoy/academy/live/live.md

 <br>a) Allows you to edit the time that the agents have to respond</br>

-## How to use the Live Chat as agent
+## How to use the Live chat as agent
-Once the user enters the "Live Chat" process module, the agents receive a message in their Live section and can reply.
+Once the user enters the "Live chat" process module, the agents receive a message in their Live section and can reply.
 Agents can use animations and lead the user to a certain experience or sub-process if needed.
 Important: Agents must go live and mark themselves as online to interact with users.

 1. Go to the Live tab in the LoyJoy Cloud